-Finding a house that is undervalued can be a challenge in any market.
-Foreclosure rates are down and the supply of properties can be quite limited.
-At the same time, a skilled and thoughtful investor can overcome these issues and get a jump on the competition.
-There are many ways to find sellers.
+Finding an undervalued property can be a challenge in any market.
+Foreclosure rates are down and the supply of properties are quite limited.
+However, a skilled and thoughtful investor can overcome these issues and compete in the market.

 Rule 4: Know Your House Flipping Math

-Perhaps the single most important rule is an easy one.
+Perhaps the single most important rule is an easy one: don’t waste time.
 Move as fast as you can when flipping homes.
-The longer it takes to finish a renovation, the more you’re putting into the property.
-When the house sits on the market, you are liable for all sorts of costs including property taxes, insurance and any sudden repairs.
-Aim to do all repairs to a very high standard.
-At the same time, aim to get things done as fast as you can.
+The longer it takes to finish a renovation, the more money and effort you’re putting into the property.
+When a property sits on the market, you are liable for various costs including property taxes, insurance, and any sudden repairs.
+Find the balance between high-standard renovations and flipping the property as quickly as you can.